xiaoxianyu-office/mm/Skills/Metaskills.md

 ## TriggerConditions
 The Trigger [Conditions] of the metaskill.
-Those conditions evaluates the entity that triggered the skilltree.
+Those conditions evaluates the entity that triggered the [skilltree].
 This entity can also be targeted via the [@Trigger] targeter

 Depending on the [Condition Action] used in each condition, different behaviors can occur: read the relevant wiki page for more info